Deploying and Configuring Solace Schema Registry with Docker or Podman

 • sr-readonly:<roPassword>

-Replace <devPassword> and <roPassword> with the values you set in the environment variables.
+Replace <devPassword> and <roPassword> with the values you set in the .env file.
 The defaults are devPassword and roPassword respectively.

 Custom Hostname Deployment